 This case falls into the legal category of: First Amendment

 Case Dates:Tuesday, 28 February, 2017 - ongoing

 Plaintiff John Mancini is a disabled veteran who panhandles in downtown Cleveland by silently holding a cardboard sign that asks for donations.
 He does not approach or initiate conversation with anyone, and he makes sure that he does not block pedestrian traffic.
 Between December 2016 and January 2017, police ticketed Mr. Mancini four times under Cleveland’s “aggressive solicitation” ordinance.
 He has had to appear in court and pay fines and is now afraid to ask for help in many places.
-Our other plaintiff, the Northeast Ohio Coalition for the Homeless (NEOCH), a local homelessness advocacy organization, has many members and clients who are also targeted by these laws.
+Our other plaintiff, the Northeast Ohio Coalition for the Homeless (NEOCH) is a regional homelessness advocacy organization that has many members and clients who are also targeted by these laws.

-After we filed suit, the police continued to harass Mr. Mancini, including by referencing his lawsuit and his affiliation with the ACLU.
+After we filed suit, the police continued to harass Mr. Mancini, including following him and questioning him about his lawsuit and his affiliation with the ACLU.

 The Sixth Circuit Court of Appeals and U.S. Supreme Court have established that panhandling is constitutionally protected expressive activity.
 Cleveland’s ordinances violate the First Amendment because they single out particular types of speech (those requesting immediate donations of money) for special restrictions.

 On February 28, 2017, we filed our complaint and motion for a temporary restraining order or preliminary injunction in the United States District Court for the Northern District of Ohio.